geodynamics/pylith/docs/user/examples/paraview-python.md

 If pvpython is not in your PATH, then you can run a script called `MY_SCRIPT` using: `PATH_TO_PVPYTHON/pvpython MY_SCRIPT.py`

 :::{tip}
 Running the ParaView Python script from within the ParaView GUI allows further manipulation of the data, which is not possible when running the ParaView Python script outside the ParaView GUI.
 When run outside the ParaView GUI, the interaction is limited to rotating, translating, and zooming.
 :::

 :::{important}
 The ParaView Python scripts run Python via `pvpython`, which is a customized version of the Python interpreter included in the ParaView distribution.
 This is different from python provided with your operating system and/or the one included in the PyLith distribution.
 This means you cannot, in general, import Python modules provided with the PyLith distribution into ParaView.
 :::

 :::{tip}
-In creating the ParaView Python scripts, we performed the steps within the GUI while capturing the commands using `Tools`&#8594;`Start Trace` and then `Tools`&#8594;`Start Trace`.
+In creating the ParaView Python scripts, we performed the steps within the GUI while capturing the commands using `Tools`&#8594;`Start Trace` and then `Tools`&#8594;`Stop Trace`.
 This makes it very easy to create the Python script.
 Note that we have omitted superfluous commands in the trace when transferring the trace into a Python script.
 See the ParaView documentation for additional information about the Python API.
 :::

 ## Overriding Default Parameters

 We setup the ParaView Python scripts, so that when they are run from the command line in the main directory for a given example, e.g., `examples/3d/subduction`, the script will produce the output discussed in the manual.
-If you start ParaView from the OS X Dock or a similar method, like a shortcut, then you will need to override at least the default values for the data file(s).
+If you start ParaView from the macOS Dock or a similar method, like a shortcut, then you will need to override at least the default values for the output directory.

 In order to override the default values from within the ParaView GUI, simply set the values within the Python shell.
 For example, to set the value of the variable `EXODUS_FILE` to the absolute path of the input file,